ZPESystems/Ansible/examples/playbooks/system-roles/SDP/Readme.md

 - A local VLAN (vlan_id 1).
 This is the default VLAN.
 It interconnects the netS6 interface (untagged)
 - A local VLAN (vlan_id 2).
 It interconnects the following interfaces: bacplane0.2 (VLAN interface), and netS1, netS2, netS3, netS4, netS5 (all untagged).

-The folloing network bridges are considered:
+The following network bridges are considered:

 | Bridge Connection | Attached Interfaces |
 |:---|:---|